Here are tried and tested foods that have been shown to be particularly useful in controlling your levels:

 1) Olive oil and olive products

 Olive oil is rich in monounsaturated fatty acids and vitamin E. Research has shown that foods with a high monounsaturated fatty acid content lower "bad" low-density lipoprotein (LDL) cholesterol and increase 'good' high-density lipoprotein (HDL) cholesterol.

-Anyone with raised cholesterol levels needs to increase his HDL cholesterol and lower his LDL cholesterol levels, which olive oil and products made of olives, will promote.
+Anyone with raised cholesterol levels needs to increase his HDL and lower his LDL levels, which olive oil and products made of olives, will promote.